Royal Icing Consistency – What You Need to Know

 - Once you add the food gel color, mix the icing well.

 - It should look like this.
 You know how Dairy Queen will bring you one of those ice cream drink things and they flip the cup upside down for a few seconds to show you it won’t fall out of the cup?
-Same goes for this royal icing.
+The same goes for this royal icing.
 It should stay on the spoon without falling off for a few seconds.

 - Here comes the fun part.
 Use a spray bottle filled with water to thin down the royal icing.